This blog post explains:

 - Results from Lab Tests.

+“A” stands for ASSESSMENT.
 Assessment follows the objective observations.
 Assessment is the diagnosis of the patient's condition.
-In some cases the diagnosis may be clear, such as a contusion.
+In some cases, the diagnosis may be clear, such as a contusion.
 However, an assessment may not be clear and could include several diagnosis possibilities.

+“P” stands for PLAN.
 The last part of S – O – A – P is the health care provider's plan.
-The plan may include laboratory and/or radiological tests ordered for the patient, medications ordered, treatments performed (e.g., minor surgery procedure), patient referrals (sending patient to a specialist), patient disposition (e.g., home care, bed rest, short-term, long-term disability, days excused from work, admission to hospital), patient directions , and follow-up directions for the patient.
+The plan may include laboratory and/or radiological tests ordered for the patient, medications ordered, treatments performed (e.g., minor surgery procedure), patient referrals (sending patient to a specialist), patient disposition (e.g., home care, bed rest, short-term, long-term disability, days excused from work, admission to hospital), patient directions, and follow-up directions for the patient.

-AFTER YOUR VISIT, WRITE DOWN WHAT YOUR DOCTOR TOLD YOU AND CALL YOUR LAWYER WITH THIS INFORMATION SO VITAL TO YOUR CASE.
+AFTER YOUR VISIT, WRITE DOWN WHAT YOUR DOCTOR TOLD YOU AND CONTACT BURMAN LAW WITH THIS VITAL INFORMATION.